SALT-NLP/group-website/content/authors/Yutong-Zhang/_index.md

 ---
 # Display name
-title: Yicheng Fu
+title: Yutong Zhang

 # Username (this should match the folder name)
 authors:
-  - Yicheng Fu
+  - Yutong Zhang

 # Is this the primary user of the site?
 superuser: False